idevchandra/iamchandra/_posts/humane-aipin/2023-11-15-thoughts-on-humane-aipin.md

 <figcaption>Source: Humane</figcaption>
 </figure>

+[Update](https://arstechnica.com/gadgets/2025/02/truly-a-middle-finger-humane-bricking-700-ai-pins-with-limited-refunds/): Humane is shutting down.
+Most of the people who bought an AI Pin will not get refunds for the devices.
+The debut price was $700 which was dropped to $500.
+And, the devices will be bricked on February 28, 2025 at noon PT.

+---

 Humane is a 2017 startup launched by a husband-and-wife team, [Imran Chaudhri](http://www.imranchaudhri.com/) and [Bethany Bongiorno](https://twitter.com/bella_bongiorno) who used to work for Apple.
 Humane's flagship product is [Ai Pin](https://hu.ma.ne/aipin), a new type of standalone device with a software platform that uses AI for personal computing experiences.

 ---